-The TAMU calculations underestimate the suppression at $p_{\rm T} > 6$~GeV/$c$ in central and semi-central collisions, in particular.
+The TAMU calculations, which do not include radiative energy loss processes, underestimate the suppression at $p_{\rm T} > 6$~GeV/$c$ in central and semi-central collisions, in particular.
 Both versions of the MC@sHQ+EPOS2 model, without and with radiative energy loss, describe the measurement within uncertainties for all centrality classes over the entire $\pT$ interval.

 The results obtained at forward rapidity for muons from heavy-flavour hadron decays at $\sNN$~$=$~$5.02$~TeV complement those obtained at midrapidity for the electrons from heavy-flavour hadron decays~\cite{Acharya:2019mom} by the ALICE collaboration as well as the prompt D-meson~\cite{Acharya:2018hre,Sirunyan:2017xss} and beauty measurements via $\Bpm$ mesons~\cite{Sirunyan:2018ktu}, non-prompt $\Dzero$~\cite{Sirunyan:2018ktu} and \jpsi{}~\cite{Sirunyan:2017isk} by the ALICE and CMS collaborations.
 The measured $\RAA$ of muons from heavy-flavour hadron decays for $\pT > 8$~\GeVc is compatible with that obtained for beauty ($\Dzero$ and \jpsi{} from beauty hadrons, $\Bpm$) for $\pT^{\rm hadron} > 10$~\GeVc~\cite{Sirunyan:2017isk,Sirunyan:2018ktu} within uncertainties, although in a different kinematic region (different $\pT$ and $y$ intervals).